permitio/permit-hanko/article.md

     ```

 Now, when we run the application again, we can see that the error is gone and we can see the login page.
-_At this point, do not login yet, as we need to set the Permit service first._

 TBD add screenshot